ray-project/ray/doc/source/train/user_guide.rst

 The following ``TrainingCallback``\s are available and will log the intermediate results of the training run.

+1. :ref:`train-api-print-callback`
-1. :ref:`train-api-json-logger-callback`
+2. :ref:`train-api-json-logger-callback`
-2. :ref:`train-api-tbx-logger-callback`
+3. :ref:`train-api-tbx-logger-callback`
-3. :ref:`train-api-mlflow-logger-callback`
+4. :ref:`train-api-mlflow-logger-callback`

 Example: Logging to MLflow and Tensorboard
 ++++++++++++++++++++++++++++++++++++++++++